mazeor9/r6-data.js/README.md

 ### Last updated Y10S3

-## Getting Player Stats and Account Information
+## Getting Player Account Information

-The `getStats()` function allows you to retrieve player statistics and account information from the official Rainbow Six Siege API.
-This function supports two types of requests: `accountInfo` for retrieving player profile data and `stats` for retrieving gameplay statistics.
+The `getAccountInfo()` function allows you to retrieve player profile data from the official Rainbow Six Siege API.
+This function is specifically designed for retrieving account information such as player level, experience, clearance level, and profile settings.

 ```javascript
 const r6Info = require('r6-data.js');